 Also of interest is that North Catasauqua has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.54% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in North Catasauqua telecommute to their jobs.
+Overall, about 23.73% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 North Catasauqua is a very ethnically-diverse borough.
 The people who call North Catasauqua home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Catasauqua residents report their race to be White, followed by Black or African-American.
 North Catasauqua also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.63% of the borough’s residents.
-Important ancestries of people in North Catasauqua include German, Italian, Irish, Austrian, and Polish.
+People of Hispanic or Latino origin account for 13.38% of the borough’s residents.
+Important ancestries of people in North Catasauqua include German, Italian, Irish, Austrian, and English.

 The most common language spoken in North Catasauqua is English.
 Other important languages spoken here include Italian and Spanish.